I’ve Waited Too Long For IRL Couple Javier Bardem & Penelope Cruz To Play Pablo Escobar & His Lover Virginia Vallejo

 Advertisement

-See the first clips of one of our favorite real-life celeb couples playing these lovers from the past, below.
+See the first clips of one of our favourite real-life celeb couples playing these lovers from the past, below.

 Advertisement